openequella/openequella.github.io/guides/CollectionDefinitionsEditorConfigurationGuide.md

 * **view comments on resources in this collection in any state** —allows users granted this privilege to view comments that have been added to resources of any status belonging to this collection.
 * **view digital rights on resources in this collection in any state** —allows users granted this privilege to view digital right details that have been configured for resources of any status belonging to this collection.
 * **view linked portions for resources in this collection in any state** – allows users granted this privilege to see the Links to other portions section on copyright portion record’s summary page.
-* **view pricing information for resources in this collection in any state** – allows users granted this privilege to view the pricing details for resources in this collection when the EQUELLA Content Exchange is being used.
+* **view pricing information for resources in this collection in any state** – allows users granted this privilege to view the pricing details for resources in this collection when the openEQUELLA Content Exchange is being used.
-* **view purchase details for resources in this collection in any state** – allows users granted this privilege to view the purchase details on the Resource summary page for resources in this collection that have been purchased when the EQUELLA Content Exchange is being used.
+* **view purchase details for resources in this collection in any state** – allows users granted this privilege to view the purchase details on the Resource summary page for resources in this collection that have been purchased when the openEQUELLA Content Exchange is being used.
 * **view resources in this collection in any state** —allows users granted this privilege to view all resources belonging to this collection.
 This means the ability to click on a resource from a results list to open the resource summary page.
-* **view sales history for resources in this collection in any state** – allows users granted this privilege to view the purchase history for resources in this collection when the EQUELLA Content Exchange is being used.
+* **view sales history for resources in this collection in any state** – allows users granted this privilege to view the purchase history for resources in this collection when the openEQUELLA Content Exchange is being used.
 * **view the history of resources in this collection in any state** —allows users granted this privilege to view the moderation history of resources of any status belonging to this collection.
 * **view the xml and directory of resources in this collection in any state** —allows users granted this privilege to add a tilde (‘~’) to the end of a resource summary URL belonging to this collection to view the xml and directory details of the resource.
 ### Configure user access